Eager to compete, Maryland developing multimillion-dollar deal for Washington Commanders

 However, the city needs congressional approval for wide redevelopment of the RFK site, and city leaders have offered mixed views on courting the team.

 The team is currently subject to an inquiry from Congress over allegations of a hostile workplace culture.
-The National Football League announced earlier this month it will launch an investigation of sexual misconduct allegations against Snyder.
+The NFL announced earlier this month it will launch an investigation of sexual misconduct allegations against Snyder.
 That follows the league’s $10 million fine year last year for fostering a culture in which sexual harassment, bullying and intimidation were commonplace.

 Snyder’s complicated relationship with public officials has also influenced their willingness to shell out public money for the team.